CyVerse-learning-materials/learning-materials-home/docs/ds/de/doi.md

     1. #### Create submission folder

-        - Organize your data so that there is one folder for each DOI (named according to the Data Commons Naming Conventions--see Step 1.b)
+        - Organize your data so that there is one folder for each DOI (named according to the Data Commons Naming Conventions--see Step&nbsp;1.b)
         - Within that folder, include all files in your data package plus the ReadMe file and the inventory.
         - You may have subfolders within a data package.
-        - You may include compressed files in a package, as described on the [DOI Frequently Asked Questions](#doi-frequently-asked-questions), but do not compress the entire folder/package
+        - You may include compressed files in a package, as described on the [FAQ](#faq), but do not compress the entire folder/package.

     1. #### Name your top level folder according to the Data Commons Naming Conventions**